FAQ - Custody Operations

 Medical

 All inmates are medically evaluated during the booking process and prior to housing at any custody facility.
-On a daily basis all facilities staff a Jail Mental Evaluation Team (JMET) on hand tasked with providing outreach mental health services to inmates in the jail, identifying inmates who develop new mental health symptoms while in jail, or identifying inmates who have evaded detection during the regular booking process.
-Inmates showing signs of mental illness are escorted to the Twin Towers Correctional Facility for further evaluation.
-If it is determined that the inmates requires further medical attention due to a mental illness, he will be transferred to be permanently housed in a location accommodating his medical condition.
+Our facilities staff a Jail Mental Evaluation Team (JMET) tasked with identifying inmates who develop new mental health symptoms while in jail, or identifying inmates who have evaded detection during the regular booking process.

 Inmates are authorized (w/ a medical court order) to have one pair of prescription eyeglasses in their possession.
 If there is no medical need for the eyeglasses, the inmate will not have the eyeglasses provided.